unscheduled and I had been

 I stick out my tongue to catch all she had.

-Bold with my repentance and ready to wash the phantoms
+bold with my repentance and ready to wash away

 she had lightning.